,

 Science supports the use of medical marijuana for a variety of ailments, but the drug isn’t a panacea by any means.
 The WSIB specifically outlines five conditions for which the drug is an acceptable treatment.
 They are:

-- Nausea and vomiting resulting from chemotherapy / cancer treatment
+• Nausea and vomiting resulting from chemotherapy or cancer treatment

-- Pain and other issues which require palliative care
+• Pain and other issues requiring palliative care

 Doctor Approval